Ishaan-Chandak/ivy/README.rst

     docker pull unifyai/ivy:latest

-If you are working on a GPU device, the GPU version of the docker image can be pulled from:
+If you are working on a GPU device, you can pull from:

 .. code-block:: bash